 Total time commitment: Approximately 14 hours

-- All who register will be notified of acceptance into the workshop along with the session dates no later than April 30, 2014.
+- All who register will be notified of acceptance into the workshop along with participation details no later than April 30, 2014.

 Collaborate with other UW-Madison faculty and staff to experience learning online while exploring best practices and technologies for teaching online.
 Participants can select activities to meet their specific teaching needs, including: